reneebrinkman/reneebrinkman/README.md

 - 👋 Hi, I’m @reneebrinkman
 - 👀 I’m interested in software dev, singing, and dancing
-- 🌱 I’m currently learning python, GitHub, tech industry ins and outs
+- 🌱 I’m currently learning the soft skills and other info relevant for 2023 to get back into the tech industry after a sabbatical
-- 💞️ I’m looking to collaborate on anything relevant to my own projects
-- 📫 How to reach me: @reneedidwhat on most social media
+- 📫 How to reach me: email

 <!---
 reneebrinkman/reneebrinkman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.